rrapiteanu/uni-java-final/README.md

 ### Features

+- Add new drugs
+- Add new specialties
 - Create account (medic, patient)
 - Patient can see all specialities in the platform
 - Patient can search for medics by specialty